Young Scientist

 *A minimum number of participants is required for the programme to commence.

-Lesson 1 - How can I make an object move?
+Lesson 1 - How do spiders make webs?

 Time: 1:30pm to 2:30pm (min 5 children)